-The Paul Mitchell Schools Scholarship is offered to students chosen by the school's Scholarship Committee.
+The Paul Mitchell Schools Academic Achievement Scholarship is offered to students with a 3.0 GPA or higher on their high school transcript.

-- Students must have a valid high school diploma or equivalent. - Students must submit a sealed, official high school transcript via physical envelope or a digital credential service (e.g., Parchment) showing a minimum GPA of 3.0. - Students must submit two (2) letters of recommendation from an employer, supervisor, teacher, or other individual who can speak about their community involvement. - Students must submit a written or video of 500 words or fewer-or five (5) minutes or fewer for video essay submissions. - Students are eligible for a one-time maximum award of \$1000. - A scholarship credit will be applied to the Future Professional's account at the conclusion of each payment period in the program they are enrolled in.
-The credit amount in each payment period will be calculated by dividing the total scholarship by the number of payment periods in the program. - To remain eligible, students must maintain Satisfactory Academic Progress at the end of each applicable payment period.
+- Students must have a valid high school diploma. - Students must submit a sealed, official high school transcript via physical envelope or a digital credential service (e.g., Parchment). - Students are eligible for a one-time maximum award of \$500. - Students will be eligible to receive the non-cash award in two scholarship credits of \$250 at the end of each applicable payment period. - Students must maintain Satisfactory Academic Progress at the end of each applicable payment period to remain eligible.